kitttn/temptest/Loading-Example-Firmware-into-the-APBridges.md

 At this point, if you have a terminal emulator open and successfully connected to the AP Bridge 1 console, you would see some initial output followed by an "nsh>" prompt.
 There may be some errors output regarding unsuccessful connections to certain CPorts: this is normal and anticipated.

 Great!
 You've got the example firmware built, loaded, and running in APBridge 1 and APBridge 2.
-Now it's time to [[Exercising-Example-Firmware-in-the-APBridges]]
+Now it's time to [Exercise the Example Firmware in the AP Bridges](Exercising-Example-Firmware-in-the-APBridges).